Rock Engraving Park of Grosio

 The Rock Engraving Park (Parco Incisioni Rupestri) is an Archaeological Park situated in Grosio and Grosotto, two villages in the valley Valtellina in Lombardy, northern Italy.
 The park was founded in 1978 to conserve, study and develop the Cultural Heritage on the Dosso dei Castelli (Castle Hill).

 Introduction

 The Castle Hill displays a combination of the historical, archaeological, architectural and even landscape patrimony of various ages of the Valtellina.
 The hill is dominated by two castles.
-The Castello Vecchio (Old Castle) from the 10th-11th century and the Castello Nuovo (New Castle) which got constructed in the 14th century.
+The Castello Vecchio (Old Castle) from the 10th-11th century and the Castello Nuovo (New Castle), which was constructed in the 14th century.
 Of high standard is even the traditional system of dry-stone terraces surrounding the hill.
 Special and unique is the Rupe Magna, a large rock which contains more than 5,000 engraved figures from the 4th to the 1st millennium BC.